Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The user attempts to access CRUD API endpoints without logging in.

 **Then**
-- The API should return **401 Unauthorized**.
+- The API returns **401 Unauthorized**.
-- Sensitive data should not be exposed in error responses.
+- Sensitive data will not be exposed in error responses.

 **Testing Outputs**
 (API logs showing failed access attempts)